rowanLK/Bento/readme.md

 ## Installation

-Use `npm install`.
-Also install bower and use `bower install`.
+Install Node.js and use `npm install`.
 To build the engine, use the `gulp` command.
-If you don't want to build you can also just get bento.js from the build folder.
+If you don't want to build you can also just get bento.js from the build folder and include this in your game.

 ## How to use